 Backwardation

-Backwardation describes a market structure in which futures prices are lower than the current spot price.
+Backwardation describes a futures market structure in which forward prices trade below the current spot price, typically reflecting near-term scarcity or strong immediate demand.

 Interpreting Backwardation